Psy-Fer/interARTIC/docs/usage.md

 ## Output Page

-The Output Page has two main sections, one for the files produced during the run, and the other for data visualisation to enable a fast quality check of the sample.
+The Output Page is for data visualisation to enable a fast quality check of the sample.
 At the bottom of the page, there is a 'Go to Progress' button which will redirect you to the progress page of the job if you click on it.

 ### Files Produced